routingblog/arbitration/content/docs/info.md

 > Specifically, the policy’s arbitrator selection process would always produce an arbitrator proposed by the defendant in employee-initiated arbitration proceedings; the policy precluded institutional arbitration administrators, which have established rules and procedures to select a neutral arbitrator; and the policy’s arbitrator-fee-apportionment provision would have the effect of pricing employees out of the dispute resolution process
 {{< /details >}}

+### Armstrong v.
+Michaels Stores, Inc., 59 F.4 th 1101, 1014 (9th Cir.
+Feb.
+13, 2023).

+> Morgan teaches that there is no strong federal policy favoring enforcement of arbitration agreements.

 #### Analysis